yasuohasegawa/SVGPainterUnity/README.md

 - No closed paths. i.e - Line needs a start and end.
 - Crop Artboard nice & tight!
 - If you draw simple circle, you need to add anchor point.
 Othewise library will not draw circle.
-Export as .SVG (Default export options are fine) Convert SVG file to text file. e.g - You can rename like "test.svg.txt".
+Export as .SVG (Default export options are fine)<br>
+Convert SVG file to text file. e.g - You can rename like "test.svg.txt".<br>

 ![Screenshot](screen2.jpg)

 ## SetUp
-Copy `Assets/SVGPainterUnity` directory to your Assets directory.
+Copy `Assets/SVGPainterUnity` directory to your Assets directory.<br>
-Add a `SVGPainter` component to a GameObject.
+Add a `SVGPainter` component to a GameObject.<br>
 Add your SVG text file to `Resources/` directory.

 ![Screenshot](screen1.png)